ChrinovicMu/Kernel-Process-Manager-/README.md

 ### creatProcess()
 -creates a single process, taking in process id and size as arguments.
--Note : 'using size' and 'process id' just for testing , will fix later
+-Note : using 'size' and 'process id' arguments are just for testing , will fix later

 ### push_P()
 -pushes a process onto the kernel stack if conditions have been met